-We have reviewed a wide range of products to bring you what we consider to be the best budget audio interfaces in 2022.
+We have reviewed a wide range of products to bring you what we consider to be the best budget audio interfaces in 2023.

-Every one of our top picks is in the $200 price range, making them ideal for beginners.
 However, it’s not just about the price; these interfaces deliver quality that should please even the more experienced users.

 We made our choices based on value for money and functionality.
 In other words, we have put together a selection of audio interfaces that genuinely has something to offer for everyone.

 These are the best budget audio interfaces you can buy in 2023: